octoshrimpy/quik/CONTRIBUTING.md

 4. Make your change.
 5. Test your change, either by building an apk or running on an emulator.
 6. Submit a pull request with your change.
-**We have a build action on each pull request, if this build fails, please edit the pull request in order to make this build succed.**
+**We have a build action on each pull request, if this build fails, please edit the pull request in order to make the build succeed.**
 ## Add Features
 1. Submit a feature request to the issue tab, or search through the issues for a feature request that has already been submitted.
 2. Fork the repository.
 3. Create a new branch.
-4. Make your change. **Note: Please make sure to provide detailed comments within your code to make reviewers and future contributers lives easier.**
+4. Make your change. **Note: Please make sure to provide detailed comments within your code to make reviewers and future contributors lives easier.**
 5. Test your change, either by building an apk or running on an emulator.
 6. Submit a pull request with your change.
-**We have a build action on each pull request, if this build fails, please edit the pull request in order to make this build succed.**
+**We have a build action on each pull request, if this build fails, please edit the pull request in order to make the build succeed.**